-On November 16th, 2020, it was announced that UCLA agreed to a $73 million dollar settlement to resolve a class action lawsuit accusing UCLA OB-GYN Dr. James Heaps of assault, abuse and harassment.
-The lawsuit also alleges that UCLA failed to protect Dr. Heaps’ patients after first becoming aware of the misconduct.
+On July 12, 2021, a California district court granted final approval to a $73 million dollar settlement on behalf of over 5,500 former patients of ex-UCLA OB-GYN, Dr. James Heaps.
+The class action lawsuit accuses Dr. Heaps of assault, abuse, and harassment, and also alleges that UCLA failed to protect Dr. Heaps’ patients after first becoming aware of the misconduct.

 Dr. Heaps UCLA Class Action Settlement: Payments to Class Members